ucsd-cse150a-ss25/ucsd-cse150a-ss25.github.io/src/index.md

 If you miss discussion, you'll still be held accountable for understanding the relevant material via Skill Assessments.
 You can miss 1 discussion submission without it impacting your grade (see [Grading](#grading) below).
 There is no way to make up a dicussion, even for illness, travel, or emergencies.
-My preference would be to require all 10 discussions for an A, and have some kind of excused absences.
-However, tracking excused absences doesn't really scale, so the “one for any reason” policy is how we handle it.
-You don't need to justify your missed discussions.
-Contact the instructor if you'll miss more than one discussion for unavoidable reasons.

 ### Lecture Sessions